 DPT 683 Physical Therapy Professional Issues in Clinical Education II (1-2-2) Prepares students for the transition from classroom to clinic through the exploration of a variety of topics ranging from the selection process to strategies for successful performance in the clinical setting.

-DPT 686 Applied Physical Therapy I (6 credits) Prerequisite: Admission to the Physical Therapy Program or permission of the instructor. ) Student participation in off-campus clinical settings.
+DPT 686 Applied Physical Therapy I (6 credits) Prerequisite: Admission to the Physical Therapy Program or permission of the instructor.
+Student participation in off-campus clinical settings.

-DPT 692 Physical Therapy Scientific Inquiry (2-2-3)
+DPT 692 Physical Therapy Scientific Inquiry (2-2-3)Prerequisite: Admission to the Physical Therapy Program or

-Prerequisite: Admission to the Physical Therapy Program or permission of instructor.)
-Study of the process of scientific inquiry as related to the practice of physical therapy.
+Prerequisite: Admission to the Physical Therapy Program or permission of instructor.
+Study of evidence based practice and the process of the process of scientific inquiry as related to the practice of physical therapy.

-DPT 756 Physical Therapy Theory & Practice IV (1-2-2) A fundamentals of evaluation and treatment course that introduces the student to therapeutic exercise and other interventions targeting underlying musculoskeletal pathomechanics.
+DPT 756 Physical Therapy Theory & Practice IV - Manual Therapy (1-4-3) Prerequisite: Admission to the Physical Therapy Program or permission of the instructor.
+A fundamentals of examination and intervention that introduces the student to manual therapy and other interventions targeting underlying musculoskeletal pathomechanics.

-DPT 758 Physical Therapy Theory And Practice V (2-2-3)
+DPT 758 Physical Therapy Theory And Practice V (2-2-3) Pre-requisites: Physical Therapy Theory And Practice IV.